California Automobile Assigned Risk Plan (CAARP)

 To enter CAARP as an income-eligible driver, you must first complete an online eligibility questionnaire through the CLCA's official website: https://www.mylowcostauto.com/.

 To enter CAARP for a high-risk policy, you have to call the CAARP service number below.
 A representative will put you in contact with a local certified producer in your region, who is a CAARP specialist that acts as the mediator between you and the insurance company.
 Your certified producer will then connect you with an auto insurance company in California.
-You and your assigned certified producer will work with the insurance company's agent to get you an appropriate policy.
+From there your assigned certified producer will work with the insurance company's agent to get you an appropriate policy.

 To find a CAARP-certified producer, call: (800) 622-0954.